Cohort (military unit): Legionary cohort

 Each cohort also had a small artillery corps.
-According to Vegetius, each century was equipped with a scorpio, a small torsion-powered ballista, for a total of six per cohort.
+According to Vegetius, a 4th-century Roman author, each century was equipped with a scorpio, a small torsion-powered ballista, for a total of six per cohort.
 A contubernium would be deputed to operate the weapon, when required.
 Like most ancient artillery, these weapons were likely used in fixed positions for infantry defence, or in sieges.
 Each cohort also had one onager, a stone-throwing torsion-powered catapult.
 Vegetius stipulates that they were transported fully-assembled on ox-drawn carts, to ensure the onager was ready for immediate use.
 Additional equipment, such as rams, towers, or larger ballistae were added as needed.
 Thus, by extrapolation, a legion had an artillery train of some sixty scorpios and ten onagers.